unibo-dtm-se-2324-myplants/report/sections/02-requirements/index.md

 ---

 By adhering to these requirements, "PlantAI" will provide a feature-rich, secure, and reliable application that meets user needs for plant identification, care tracking, and notification reminders.

-# Requirements

-- The requirements must explain what the application will have to do.
-You should not focus on the particular problems, but exclusively on what you want the application to do

-- Goals must be clearly explained

-- Requirements are divided into:
-    - **Functional**: describe the actual behaviour of the application
-    - **Non-functional**: requirements that do not directly concern behavioural aspects, such as safety, performance, etc.
-    - **Implementation**: constrain the entire phase of system realization, for instance by requiring the use of a specific programming language and/or a specific software tool.

-- If there are unclear terms (ambiguous, very complex, etc.) these should be explained
-- Each requirement must have its own acceptance criteria